a-erfan-aa/a-erfan-aa.github.io/README.md

 # a-erfan-aa.github.io
 my personal website, yeehaw

-Ok so hol up im still tweaking things a lil bit here and there and i haven't got my domain yet, but i hope to within a week of updating this readme.md
+Ok so im still tweaking things bit here and there, i want to fill up things-i-like.html with more stuff and i haven't got my domain yet, but i hope to do most of that within a week of updating this readme.md